Google Earth Enterprise Documentation Home | Fusion resources and projects

 - The

-masking operator will, typically, show more imagery for an area in the final mask - The
+--or_maskmasking operator will, typically, show more imagery for an area in the final mask - The

-masking operator will, typically, hide more imagery for an area in the final mask
+--and_neg_maskmasking operator will, typically, hide more imagery for an area in the final mask

 - The final mask is built by subtracting and adding desired areas to hide or view by a sequence of operators

-, to the point of pixel-by-pixel matching for the source imagery.
-Please check the overall raster size of your source imagery before creating a custom mask with gepolymaskgen
+gepolymaskgen, to the point of pixel-by-pixel matching for the source imagery.
+Please check the overall raster size of your source imagery before creating a custom mask with gepolymaskgen as it is easy to create a custom mask that will be larger than the 2GB GeoTIFF file size limit.
+Please see Appendix C for further information on calculating the overall size of a mask file.
+Useful information about gemaskgen

-is a single-threaded low-level Fusion tool which is automatically called during image and terrain resource builds after the source imagery or terrain is imported.- All mask files computed by
+gemaskgenis a single-threaded low-level Fusion tool which is automatically called during image and terrain resource builds after the source imagery or terrain is imported.- All mask files computed by

-scans through an imported imagery or terrain resource to:- identify the pixel value of each corner pixel, and
+gemaskgenwill be written out inGeoTIFFformat gemaskgenscans through an imported imagery or terrain resource to:- identify the pixel value of each corner pixel, and

 - erode inward into the image to mask out all pixels that have the same pixel value as the corner pixels

-will, by default, create an output mask file which is no more than 16,000 pixels on any one side.- This can lead to low resolution masks for high resolution data
+gemaskgenwill, by default, create an output mask file which is no more than 16,000 pixels on any one side.- This can lead to low resolution masks for high resolution data

 - Masks may be manually created by invoking

-directly!- Masks larger than 16,000 pixels may be created for large imagery resources with the
+gemaskgendirectly!- Masks larger than 16,000 pixels may be created for large imagery resources with the

-option - Please see Appendix D for additional details
+--maxsizeoption - Please see Appendix D for additional details

 - Masks larger than 16,000 pixels may be created for large imagery resources with the